 - Check the Don't update newer files on the destination setting in the Troubleshooting box.

 - Save and run your task.

 HFS+, APFS, NTFS, and other modern filesystems store the modification date of files based on the Coordinated Universal Time (UTC — comparable to GMT).
 FAT filesystems, on the other hand, store file modification dates based on the local time zone setting of your computer.
-Generally this difference isn't a problem, but there is a drawback if you copy files between FAT volumes and NTFS or Mac-formatted volumes.
+Generally this difference isn't a problem, but there is a drawback if you copy files between FAT volumes and NTFS or Mac-formatted volumes (or between Mac-formatted filesystems and a NAS device that uses local time for time stamps).
 During time zone shifts and the Daylight Saving Time/Summer Time shift, the modification dates of files on FAT32 volumes will appear to have shifted.
 As a result, CCC will see these files as out of date and will recopy each file.
 Unfortunately CCC cannot remediate this shortcoming of the FAT filesystem, so if you have to copy files to or from a FAT volume, we recommend that the corresponding source or destination volume is also FAT formatted.

 "/Applications/Carbon Copy Cloner.app/Contents/MacOS/ccc" -g NASTimestampLeniency int 3601

 With that setting, CCC won't recopy a file if its modification date is less than an hour (and one second) within the modification date of the same file on the destination.
 Note that a difference in the file's size will have precedence.
-Also, while this is a global setting, it only applies to tasks that have a non-HFS and non-APFS source or destination.
+Also, while this is a global setting, it only applies to tasks that have a non-HFS and non-APFS source or destination (despite the setting's name, it is not limited to NAS filesystems).
 If you have a bootable backup task, this setting would not be applied.